Singing with the Ward Choir should be a rewarding experience for the Director, the Accompanist and the Choir Members.

 Of course, the choir could sing the hymns directly from the hymnbook without difficulty, however, that's not much fun for the choir or the congregation if it is done every month.
 Some variety is usually appreciated.

 In addition to music selection, a choir director should make it a goal not to waste the time of the choir members by introducing music that he or she is unfamiliar with.
-The director should know with the music well, and understand all the musical terms and time signatures before the rehearsal.
+The director should know the music well, and understand all the musical terms and time signatures before the rehearsal.

 He or she should see to it that there are enough copies of the music for each person and have pencils ready for marking the music if needed.